mongodb/docs-realm/videos/scripts/backend.rst

 .. <time tag 1> <see https://www.emergingedtech.com/2017/01/how-to-add-time-tags-to-youtube-video-jump-to-tagged-sections/>

 First, open your browser and go to **account.mongodb.com**.
-On the logon page, click "Sign Up".
+On the logon page, click ``Sign Up``.
 Of course, if you already have an Atlas account, you can skip ahead to the next section.
-On the next page, you can enter in your information, or -- if you already have a google account -- you can save time by logging in with that account.
+On the next page, you can enter in your information, or -- if you already have a Google account -- you can save time by logging in with that account.
 I'm going to go ahead and do that:

 .. <time tag 2>

 Now that we have an account, let's set up a cluster.
-An Atlas cluster is managed service that is hosted in Microsoft Azure, Google Cloud Platform, or Amazon Web Services.
+An Atlas cluster is a managed service that is hosted in Microsoft Azure, Google Cloud Platform, or Amazon Web Services.
 For this demo, we'll set up a free Atlas cluster in AWS.

-In the "Shared" section, click ``Create``.
+In the ``Shared`` section, click ``Create``.
 The default settings will create a cluster in an AWS M0 sandbox running on servers in Virginia.
-The cluster will run MongoDB version 4.4, and the name of the cluster will be "Cluster 0."
-You can leave everything on this page at the default settings and then click "Create Cluster".
+The cluster will run the latest version of MongoDB and the name of the cluster will be "Cluster0."
+You can leave everything on this page at the default settings and then click ``Create Cluster``.

 ..
 You'll note that I changed the location ... maybe I'll re-record this to keep it simple.

-It takes 1-3 minutes to set up the cluster, after which the Atlas page refreshes.
-While the cluster is being set up, we can install the Realm CLI -- the command- line tools that we'll use to simplify the backend setup.
+It takes one to three minutes to set up the cluster, after which the Atlas page refreshes.
+While the cluster is being set up, we can install the Realm CLI -- the command-line tools that we'll use to simplify the backend setup.

 .. <time tag 3>